-The highest interests of the University will be served through a spirit of cooperation and a sense of mutual confidence among the faculty, the chairs, the academic deans, the Vice President for Academic Affairs, and the President of the University.
+The highest interests of the University will be served through a spirit of cooperation and a sense of mutual confidence among the faculty, department chairs, Vice President for Academic Affairs, and the President of the University.
 The procedure for recommending tenure is designed to encourage such cooperation and confidence.

-The Regional University System of Oklahoma Board of Regents recommends that not more than sixty- five percent (65%) of the full-time faculty at a University receive tenure.
+The Regional University System of Oklahoma Board of Regents recommends that not more than sixty-five percent (65%) of the full-time faculty at a University receive tenure.
 Once the sixty-five percent limit is reached, there will be no additions to the tenured faculty at Southeastern.
 However, the tenure process on campus will continue.
-Faculty members recommended for tenure will be placed in a priority- hold status by year pending tenure vacancies.
-Under exceptional circumstances, a new faculty member may be recommended for tenure by a department chair, an academic dean, the Vice President for Academic Affairs, or the President without going through the normal process.
+Faculty members recommended for tenure will be placed in a priority-hold status by year pending tenure vacancies.

+Under exceptional circumstances, a new faculty member may be recommended for tenure by a department chair, Vice President for Academic Affairs, or the President without going through the normal process.